Defining an Asset Class

 Finally, let’s consider hedge funds.
 Let us first acknowledge the conjecture that hedge funds would raise a portfolio’s utility because their managers, on average, perform better than do non-hedge fund investors who invest in the same assets.
 In other words, random compositions of the assets that typically constitute hedge funds are not expected to raise utility, but a random selection of hedge fund managers would be.
 This unusual conjecture arises from the fact that hedge funds typically require a lock-up period; that is, their investors are precluded from withdrawing funds for a pre-specified period of time.
 Therefore, hedge fund managers are in a position to collect a liquidity premium, which may explain why their performance exceeds the average performance of the assets in which they invest.
 If this conjecture were indeed true, a naïve or random selection of hedge fund managers, requiring no skill selection on the part of the investor, would be expected utility because hedge fund managers as a group are skillful in extracting a liquidity premium.
 Hence, hedge funds might qualify as a legitimate asset class, even if their constituent investments do not.

 The requirement for homogeneity among the components of an asset ensures that we do not ignore opportunities for diversification.
 If an asset class comprises dissimilar components, then by investing in that asset class we implicitly impose the unnecessary and potentially harmful constraint that the components must be held in the same relative proportions as their weights in the asset class.
-It is likely that we could achieve a more efficient portfolio if we partitioned the dissimilar components into multiple asset classes.
+We could achieve a more efficient portfolio if we partitioned the dissimilar components into multiple asset classes.

 For example, foreign stocks are typically viewed as a single asset class.
 For this example, let’s define foreign stocks as a 40% allocation to German stocks, a 30% allocation to UK stocks, and a 30% allocation to Japanese stocks—all unhedged.
 This construction is not significantly different in its risk profile from the EAFE index.
 Based on the returns, standard deviations, and correlations from the beginning of 1980 through the end of 1997, a portfolio comprised of 25% U.S. stocks, 50% U.S. bonds, and 25% foreign stocks, has an expected return of 14.54% and a standard deviation of 9.20%.